-Get Forgotten Magic to read the rest of “Spell of Scales & Steel,” and we’ll see you back here next week as our newsletter adventure continues.
+Get Spell of Shadow & Light to read the rest of “Spell of Scales & Steel,” and we’ll see you back here next week as our newsletter adventure continues.
 I’m Ran, son of Sarn, wishing you a great week on behalf my Scribe, Melinda Kucsera, and the cast.
 Stay safe.

 Deals, Giveaways & Other Cool Stuff